goldsmith/Wikipedia/README.rst

   $ pip install mediawikiapi

-MediaWikiAPI is compatible only with Python 3.3+.
-Support for Python 2.7 will be added soon.
+MediaWikiAPI is compatible only with Python 3 and Python 2.7.

 Documentation
 -------------